-(- - - (- Z

-KAIING QUESTIONS KAIING COMMENIS

-Which of the following stakeholders are involved in the design and development of qualifications in your country?
+QUESTIONS RATING QUESTIONS RATING COMMENTS Which of the following stakeholders are involved in the design and development of qualifications in your country?
 Which of the following stakeholders could add value in the design and development of qualifications in your country?

-Mapping and comparison of respo Mapping and comparison of responses to the 2 above questions is useful to identify future stakeholders to be engaged uture stakeholders to be eng gaged

-• Ministry of Education •

-• Ministry of Labour •

-• Ministry of Economy & Industry •

-Other line ministries (agriculture, transport, etc) • Other line ministries (agriculture, transport, etc) •

-• Qualifications agency/authority (separate institution) •

-• Quality Assurance agencies (separate institutions) •

-Examination bodies (separate institutions) • Examination bodies (separate institutions) •

-• Other government agencies •

-• Employers' confederations •

-• Trade Unions' confederations •

-• Sectoral organisations •

-• Professional bodies •

-Chambers of Commerce, Industry or Crafts and Trade • Chambers of Commerce, Industry or Crafts and Trade •
+Mapping and d comparison of respons Mapping and comparison of responses to the above two questions is useful to identify future stakeholders to be engaged y future stakeholders to be engaged Ministry of Education • Ministry of Education • Ministry of Labour • Ministry of Labour • Ministry of Economy & Industry • Ministry of Economy & Industry • Other line ministries (agriculture, transport, etc) • Other line ministries (agriculture, transport, etc) • Qualifications agency/authority (separate institution) • Qualifications agency/authority (separate institution) • Quality Assurance agencies (separate institutions) • Quality Assurance agencies (separate institutions) • Examination bodies (separate institutions) • Examination bodies (separate institutions) • Other government agencies • Other government agencies • Employers' confederations • Employers' confederations • Trade Unions' confederations • Trade Unions' confederations • Sectoral organisations • Sectoral organisations • Professional bodies • Professional bodies • Chambers of Commerce, Industry or Crafts and Trade • Chambers of Commerce, Industry or Crafts and Trade • CHAPTER 3, STAKEHOLDER ENGAGEMENT; ARE YOU IN OR OUT?
+ONLINE FORM: WWW.ETFQUALEU